mblayman/mattlayman.com/content/django-riffs/2022-10-04-accepting-files.md

     # Other fields like a OneToOneKey to User ...
 ```

-REMOVE
-Now that we've seen how Django will track files and images
-in your models,
-let's go deeper
-and try to understand the file storage features.

 ## Files Under The Hood

-REMOVE
-We now know that models store references to files
-and not the files themselves.
-The file storage task is delegated
-to a special Python class
-in the system.

-REMOVE
-This Python class must implement
-{{< extlink "https://docs.djangoproject.com/en/3.1/ref/files/storage/" "a specific API" >}}.
-Why?
-Like so many other parts of Django,
-the storage class can be swapped out
-for a different class.
-We've seen this swappable pattern already
-with templates, databases, authentication, static files, and sessions.

 The setting to control which type
 of file storage Django uses is `DEFAULT_FILE_STORAGE`.